jzerbe/jzerbe.github.com/_posts/2012-08-29-power-button-does-nothing-on-bare-centos-5.8-install.md

 When I mean bare, I mean disabling all packages in the installer;
 just linux kernel, init scripts, bash, networking.
-I had no idea that this would mean no ACPId ... which meant nothing happened when I pushed the power button.
+I had no idea that this would mean no ACPId, which meant nothing happened when I pushed the power button.